abhafez/dotfiles/README.md

 - **Win+Shift+[1-9]**: Move focused window to tag [1-9]

 #### Config Files

+## Scripts

+The repository includes various utility scripts located in the `scripts/` directory.
+These scripts are automatically installed to `~/scripts/` and made executable.

-Installation Script
+## Installation Script
-To automate the installation, here's a simple script you can use:
+To automate the installation of all dotfiles, configurations, and scripts, use the provided installation script:

 ```bash
 bash install.sh